Stack Height: Tool, Shoe Lab Data & In-Depth Guide

 carbon plated maximalist shoe

 A subgroup is made of carbon-plated running shoes - they are also maximalist but usually performance-oriented and race-ready.
-In this case, they are recommended for forefoot strikers and racing.
+It's also important to check which foot strike they work best for.

 Carbon-plated running shoe cut in half in RunRepeat lab